-Before your course starts you can send us a Change of Circumstances form to tell us about any changes to your course or the fee you're being charged.
+Before your course starts you can send us a 'Change of Circumstances' (CO2) form to tell us about any changes to your course or the fee you're being charged.

-You can download a Change of Circumstances form at www.gov.uk/studentfinance
+You can download a CO2 form at www.gov.uk/studentfinance

-After your course starts you need to ask your university or college to tell us about changes to your tuition fee, your course, your course intensity, or if you repeat a year, leave higher education or suspend your studies.
+After your course starts, you'll need to ask your university or college to tell us about changes to your tuition fee, your course, your course intensity, or if you repeat a year, leave higher education or suspend your studies.

-How do I re-apply every year?
+Do I need to re-apply each year?